systay/systay.github.com/_posts/2021-02-03-life-of-a-query-1.md

     It's the illusion of a dedicated connection to a single database, when in reality, Vitess will do connection pooling for you, and spread out your query to sometimes hundreds of MySQL instances.
    To create the illusion, we rewrite away variables, both system variables and user defined variables, and lots of function calls.
    We also change queries against the information_schema to use the table and database names that are really used in MySQL.

+By the end of these two steps, we are still working with the input query that the user sent, but it's been massaged into a form that is easier for the planner to work with.